Buksefjord hydroelectric power plant

 The Buksefjord hydroelectric power plant is the first and largest hydroelectric power plant in Greenland.
 It was built by Nuuk-Kraft and it is operated by Nukissiorfiit, Greenland's national energy company.

 In 1984–85, Greenland's energy authority prepared a Greenland's hydroelectricity development program.
-At that time all electricity in Greenland was produced by oil based fuels, but there had been a sharp rise in the oil prices the preceding years.
+At that time all electricity in Greenland was produced by oil based fuels, but there had been a sharp rise in oil prices in the preceding years.
 Construction of a plant in Buksefjord was proposed by a private consortium in 1988.
 In 1989, four companies were invited to a public tender.
 However, later it was decided that construction of the plant will be financed by the Home Rule of Greenland and the plant will be rented to Nuuk-Kraft consortium.
 Construction of the plant was approved by the Parliament of Greenland in 1990.
 It was commissioned in 1993.

 Unconventionally, the power station is situated 600 m inside a mountain and it consists of 14 km of tunnels.
 The upper reservoir, Kang Lake, is situated 249 m above sea level at Buksefjord.
 Due to damming and deep inlet, it has a total effective volume of 1.9 km3, which is six times more than the annual water consumption by the plant.
 From the lake, a 10.5 km long inlet pressure tunnel runs down to the plant.

 Originally, the plant had two turbines with capacity of 15 MW each.
 In 2008, a third turbine with the same capacity was installed.

-The generated power is transferred to Nuuk over the 57 km long Buksefjord–Nuuk power line, which includes the Ameralik Span, the world's longest span.
+The generated power is transferred to Nuuk over the 57 km long Buksefjord–Nuuk 132 kV power line, which includes the Ameralik Span, the world's longest span.

+Nukissiorfiit plans to double the annual power output of the Buksefjord plant by 2029, as a result of increased demand in Nuuk.
+This involves a new 16-km-long transfer tunnel from the current intake at Lake Kangerluarssunnguup Tasersua to Lake Isortuarsuup Tasia as well as the construction of a new power station adjacent to the current one.
+This will add 71MW of capacity and greatly increase the available water.
+The project is planned to be tendered for construction in 2024.